Simpleton (reggae musician)

-Simpleton (born Christopher Harrison, Saint Andrew Parish, Jamaica, 1971) was a Jamaican reggae DJ whose claim to fame was the 1992 hit single,"Coca Cola Bottle Shape."
+Simpleton (born Christopher Harrison, Saint Andrew Parish, Jamaica, 1971 – 7 November 2004) was a Jamaican reggae musician whose claim to fame was the 1992 hit single,"Coca Cola Bottle Shape."

 Biography

-Earlier records of this artist bring his name as Dracula and not Simpleton on the label "How you fi say dat".
+Earlier records of this artist bring his name as Dracula and not Simpleton on the label "How Yu Fi Sey Dat?".
 Simpleton released three reggae albums in the mid-1990s.
 After being virtually idle from the Jamaican music scene, Simpleton died from a heart attack on 7 November 2004 in Kingston, Jamaica.